 He’s had conversations about Fortnite at school – many, many conversations, if those he’s had with me are anything to go by – but he seems more interested in the music and the dance moves that are part of the expanded universe than the game itself.
 We’ve spoken about it, of course, and I’ve been very honest with him; I’ve never played the game, so I’m not talking from a position of experience, but I’ve read about it, watched Youtube clips, and heard from people who have played the game.
 It’s meant to be age-restricted to people 12 and over, but we all know that can be a suggestion rather than a definitive rule.

-He knows my views, that I don’t think those sorts of games are right for him now; he’s eight and I don’t want him to experience those violent games.
+He knows my views, that I don’t think those sorts of games are right for him; he’s eight and I don’t want him to experience that violence.
 I’m also aware that microphones on internet-based games allow people to easily pretend to be someone you’re not; how can I guarantee that my son is indeed talking to a peer and not a 43-year-old man living in his mother’s basement called Norbert?

 As I type part of this piece, my son’s on the other sofa playing on his kindle.
 He asked permission first, which I appreciated, and he’s gone onto a game app that we looked at together – a truck racing game where he has to get his vehicle over various obstacles.
 I’ve not mentioned this piece to him, and this was the first time he has played a game on his kindle for months – usually, he listens to music.